Skip to main content

 Terminal

-AIchor offers the possibility to users to access running pods in order to debug the experiments or any other purpose that they see fit.
+AIchor allows users to access a running pod through a terminal, in order to debug an experiment or for any other purpose.

 alt text alt text